Switzerland (2020 film)

 Switzerland is a 2020 Indian Bengali-language family drama film written and directed by Souvik Kundu in his directional debut.
 The film was produced by Jeet, Gopal Madnani and Amit Jumrani under the banner of Jeetz filmworks.
 The film stars Abir Chatterjee and Rukmini Maitra in lead roles.

-Sypnosis
+Synopsis

 A middle-class family tries to save enough money to travel to Switzerland.